schronic/schronic/README.md

 I like data.
 I like it a lot actually.
 I also like building things, and most of all I like combining the two.

-**Question of the day:** What is our moral responsibility for leaving this place better than we found it?
+**Question of the day:** What role does national pride play in contemporary society?

 Check out my work and dont hesitate to get in touch!